BrettVerney/WinWifiSupport/README.md

 **Version:** v0.2 | 17-09-2020

 ## Background
 There are a number of key technologies that, if supported by a Wi-Fi adaptor may be explicitly enabled on the supporting Wi-Fi infrastructure.
-By filtering the ```netsh wlan show``` command we can outpout the key information that we require, without having to sift through all of the data.
-This script filters that data and applies a little formatting.
+By filtering through the ```netsh wlan show``` command on a Windows machine, we can find the capabilities of the Wireless adaptor.
+This script simply finds the data that we need, and applies a little formatting to present it a little better.

 ## Usage
 Within PowerShell, simply run the script:<br>